LordZeuss/raspi-docker/README.md

 * [Conclusion](#conclusion)

 ## General info
-This project is to create a script to help setup docker and Mullvad VPN on a Raspberry Pi.
+This project is to create a script to help setup docker and Mullvad VPN on a Raspberry Pi, or Debian based distros.

+The goal of this project is to help users who just bought some hardware, and are looking to get started and have no knowledge of where to start.

+It took my longer than it should have when i first got started, so I wrote these scripts to help others get their feet off the ground.

 ## Technologies
 Project is created with:
 * Bash that I wrote myself.
-Code is probably ugly, it's my first real script.
+Code is not the prettiest.
+It's my writing code and scripting.
+This is my first project.

 ## Basic Commands
 Here are some commands for those who don't know how to navigate around the terminal.